Umuganda

-Umuganda is a national holiday in Rwanda taking place on the last Saturday of every month for mandatory nationwide community work from 08:00 to 11:00.
-Participation in umuganda is required by law, and failure to participate can result in a fine.
-The program was most recently re-established in 2009, and has resulted in a notable improvement in the cleanliness of Rwanda.
+Umuganda is a national holiday in Rwanda taking place on the last Saturday of every month for mandatory nationwide community service from 08:00 to 11:00.
+Participation in Umuganda is required by law; failure to participate can result in a fine.

+The program was most recently re-established under President Paul Kagame in 2009, having resulted in a notable improvement in the cleanliness of Rwanda.
+Also, there are other informal Umuganda day activities that occur in the middle of the month.
+These activities are initiated by either society or the government.